The Hexablock: a domain associated with the $\mu$-synthesis in $M_2(\mathbb C)$: The -hexablock

 Motivated by the aforementioned characterizations of the domains $\Gg, \E$ and $\Pe$, we define

 We refer to the set $\HB$ as the \textit{$\mu$-hexablock}.
-In general, computing the value of a cost function $\mu$ is notoriously difficult.
-So, it is only natural to look for some easier criteria for the membership of an element in $\HB$.
-Most of this chapter is devoted to providing a few alternative descriptions of $\HB$, and later we discuss some of its geometric properties.
+In general, computing the value of a cost function $\mu$ is difficult.
+So, it is natural to seek an easier criteria for a point to belong to $\HB$.
+Most of this section is devoted to providing a few alternative descriptions of $\HB$, and later we discuss some of its geometric properties.
 We begin with a basic lemma.

 \begin{lem} Let $X= \in M_2(\C)$.
 Then the following hold: \begin{enumerate} \item $\|X\| \leq 1$ if and only if $|z_1|, |z_2| \leq 1$ and $|w| \leq \sqrt{(1-|z_1|^2)(1-|z_2|^2)}$. \item $\|X\|<1$ if and only if $|z_1|, |z_2| < 1$ and $|w| < \sqrt{(1-|z_1|^2)(1-|z_2|^2)}$. \end{enumerate} \end{lem}